ThinkDataEd/curriculum/docs/unit1/lesson5.md

     (3) The question can be answered with the data

-    (4) The question asks about the whole group, not an individual or portion of the group
+    (4) The question asks about the whole group, not an individual

     (5) The intention is clear (e.g., summary, comparison, association, time series)